Traffic light: Pedestrian signals

-Pedestrians are usually incorporated into urban signalised junctions in one of four ways: no facilities, parallel walk, walk with traffic, or all-red stages No facilities may be provided if pedestrian demand is low, in areas where pedestrians are not permitted, or if there is a subway or overpass.
+Pedestrians are usually incorporated into urban signalised junctions in one of four ways: no facilities, parallel walk, walk with traffic, or all-red stages.
+No facilities may be provided if pedestrian demand is low, in areas where pedestrians are not permitted, or if there is a subway or overpass.
 No provision of formal facilities means pedestrians will have to self-evaluate when it is safe to cross, which can be intimidating for pedestrians.

-With a 'parallel walk' design, pedestrians walk alongside the traffic flow.
-A leading pedestrian interval may be provided, whereby pedestrians get a 'walk' signal before the traffic gets a green light, allowing pedestrians to establish themselves on the crossing before vehicles begin to turn, to encourage drivers to give way.
+With a "parallel walk" design, pedestrians walk alongside the traffic flow.
+A leading pedestrian interval may be provided, whereby pedestrians get a "walk" signal before the traffic gets a green light, allowing pedestrians to establish themselves on the crossing before vehicles begin to turn, to encourage drivers to give way.

 A 'walk with traffic' facility allows pedestrians to go at the same time as other traffic movements with no conflict between movements.
 This can work well on one-way roads, where turning movements are banned or where the straight-ahead movement runs in a different stage from the turning movement.
 A splitter island could also be provided.
 Traffic will pass on either side of the island and pedestrians can cross the road safely between the other flows.

 An all-red stage, also known as a full pedestrian stage, a pedestrian scramble or a Barnes Dance, holds all vehicular traffic at the junction to allow pedestrians time to safely cross without conflict from vehicles.
-It allows allows the use of diagonal crossings.
+It allows the use of diagonal crossings.
 This may require a longer cycle time and increase pedestrian wait periods, though the latter can be eased by providing two pedestrian stages.

 Pedestrian countdown timers are becoming common at urban signal-controlled crossings.
 Where a pedestrian countdown is shown, it is normally used in conjunction with the flashing hand signal (in the US and Canada) or blackout period (UK), showing the amount of time remaining in seconds until the end of the flashing hand or blackout.
 Pedestrian countdown timers do not significantly increase or reduce the number of red- and amber-light running drivers.
 Studies have found that pedestrian countdown timers do significantly improve pedestrian compliance over traditional pedestrian signals; however, results are mixed.

+Smartphone Zombie ribbon

+As 12 to 45% of pedestrian deaths caused by 'pedestrian distraction' have been linked to cell phone usage, some cities (including Sydney, Seoul, Augsburg, Bodegraven, Tel Aviv, and Singapore) have installed LED strips embedded in the sidewalk before crosswalks to warn distracted pedestrians of imminent pedestrian crossings.
+This additional signal, which is synchronised with conventional signals, aims to decrease injury rates by telling distracted pedestrians when it is safe to cross the road without them having to lift their head.